 What do you like to do in your free time?

-In my free time, I like to engage in wellness techniques and finding pockets of mindfulness.
+In my free time, I like to engage in wellness techniques and find pockets of mindfulness.
 Some of my wellness practices include Yoga, Weightlifting, Running, and Spin classes.
 I love to engage in wellness outside of physical practices with food.
 I also run a wellness account that introduces holistic and plant-based foods that are locally sourced.
 Some pockets of mindfulness include meditation and mindful breathing.
 I try my best to engage in finding silence at least once throughout my day as a way to ground myself.
-Silence tends to be my best friend in moments where life begins to take over.
+Silence tends to be my best friend in moments when life begins to take over.

 Tell about an amazing trip you took.
 Where did you go and what did you enjoy most?